Skip to content

-Open in App
+Open In App

 Convection

-Improve Article
+Improve

 Like Article

-Save Article
+Save

-It has probably seen that if a cup of hot tea is left on a table for a long period, it cools down.
 This is due to heat loss to the environment.
 As a result, heat transfer is described as the transmission of heat or thermal energy from one physical system to another.
 Therefore, when two bodies have a temperature differential, heat is transported from the hot body to the cooler body.

-Conduction, convection, and radiation are the three most frequent ways of heat transfer.
-We’ll talk about heat transmission by convection in this post.
+The initial heat transmission between the item and the fluid occurs by conduction, but the bulk of the heat transfer occurs because of fluid motion.
 Solids do not experience convection because their basic particles do not move.
 The process of heat diffusion in solids is known as thermal conduction.
 Under normal conditions, gases and liquids are poor heat conductors, however, they may quickly transport heat by convection.

-Convection Heat Transfer: How Does It Work?
+Heat Transfer by Convection: How Does It Work?

 Convection is the process of heat transfer between a solid and a liquid or fluid that is in contact with the solid.
 When transmitting heat from one liquid to another through a barrier, convection is essential.
 Convectional heat transfer occurs either through thermal diffusion (fluid molecule motion) or advection, in which heat is transferred through the bulk motion of heat currents in the fluid.

 Thermal expansion occurs when any fluid is heated from below.
 The fluid’s density decreases in lower layers as it becomes hotter.
-The hotter, less dense part of fluid rises because of buoyancy and is replaced by denser, colder fluid.
-When this part heats up, it also rises and replaced by the upper colder layer, and the process is repeated.
+The hotter, less dense part of the fluid rises because of buoyancy and is replaced by denser, colder fluid.
+When this part heats up, it also rises and is replaced by the upper colder layer, and the process is repeated.
 In this way, convection is used to transmit heat.

 Type of Convection

-Convection may be divided into two types:
+Convection may be divided into two types, which are as follows:

-• Natural convection
+• Natural Convection

-• Forced convection
+• Forced Convection

-Newton’s law of cooling
+Newton’s Law of Cooling

 Under typical circumstances, convection heat transfer is proportional to the temperature differential between the components.
 This phenomenon has been stated by Newton’s law of cooling, which states: